billtrowbridge/mapdemos/Git_Intro.md

-# TITLE: Working with git
+# Working with git
-## for sample project: mapdemos
+#### for sample project: mapdemos

-### NOTE: Wherever you see USERNAME below, put your own user name.
+#### NOTE: Wherever you see `USERNAME` below, put your own user name.

 ## Introduction

 Git is a source control system.
-It is typically used to maintain control of source code and make sure that changes are recorded and never lost.
+It is used to maintain control of files (typically source code) and make sure that changes are recorded and never lost.
-When using git, we're typically concerned with three different locations:
+In a typical configuration, we're concerned with three different locations:

-1. your working directory -- the folder on your machine where you'll be editing your project.
+1. *your working directory* -- the folder on your machine where you'll be editing your project.

-2. the local repository -- hides inside the hidden .git folder in your working directory.
+2. *the local repository* -- hides inside the hidden .git folder in your working directory.
 This is a complete copy of the repository.
 Do not directly change anything in the hidden .git folder.
 Look, don't touch.

-3. a remote repository -- a safe store from where we'll pull down other people's changes, and do merges locally (mostly automatically, sometimes manually), and we'll also push our changes to it.
+3. *a remote repository* -- a safe store for the project files.
+Other team members may also change the files there, so we'll pull down those changes, and merge them with our changes locally (mostly automatically, sometimes manually), and we'll also push our changes up to it.
-Typically, this would be hosted on a corporate server, or a cloud server on the Internet.
+Typically, the remote repository would be hosted on a corporate server, or a cloud server on the Internet.
 Many teams use private repositories on github.com.
-It's typically known by it's URL: <a href="https://github.com/billtrowbridge/mapdemos" target="_blank">https://github.com/billtrowbridge/mapdemos</a>
+The remote repository is typically known by it's URL, for example: <a href="https://github.com/billtrowbridge/mapdemos" target="_blank">https://github.com/billtrowbridge/mapdemos</a>

 ##### Git weaknesses:

 - Git does not itself maintain history across renames or moving files from directory to directory.
 Therefore, it's a good idea to determine and set up your directory structure before you start adding a lot files to your project.
-It's a good idea to look at a lot of other public github repositories to see how they are organized.
+It's useful to look at a lot of other public github repositories to see how they are organized.

 - Most of the git commands used below are very simple usages.
 The commands often support many command-line options, and can be very complex.

-- It is very VERY important to never store any secure information ( passwords, access keys, or access tokens, etc. ) in a repository.
+- It is very VERY important to *never store any secure information* ( passwords, access keys, or access tokens, etc. ) in a repository.
 Even if it is later removed, it will still exist in the historical record logs for the file.
 These are easy to retrieve and read.
 So avoid putting such secure information in your working directory at all.
 And never add, commit, or push a file with secure information to your repository.